 The redevelopment has been designed in a way that acknowledges the pedestrian streetscape.
-Design elements have been incorporated to proposal that take into account siting of primary office building on the interior of the site.
+Design elements have been incorporated to proposal that take into account siting of office building on the interior of the site.
 The proposed development incorporates materials found in other buildings within the McLoughlin Conservation District and excludes elements that are inconsistent with the district such as retaining walls, fences, and other large decorative landscaping.
+Direct examples of conflicting incompatibilities that will be mitigated or removed are part of this application are the removal several buildings that do not share many Vernacular features with the Conservation District and the refinishing the existing Armory with Vernacular features.

 Fencing may be placed along the side and rear perimeter of the site and shall not exceed six feet in height.
 Additionally, in an effort to maintain a contextual appropriateness, any proposed fences along the rear and side perimeter of the site may not be composed of chain-link, vinyl, split rail, ornate wrought iron, stockade, plywood, or hard panel.
 A large elevator has been designed as part of this development.
 The applicant shall use materials that incorporate the elevator into the surrounding structure and do not create a separate element.
 The applicant shall use colors similar to the color used on the proposed office building.

-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+HRB has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.